Notes on Genesis Chapter One

 In Isaiah 45:18 God tells us that his purpose in creating the universe was that it should not be left in an unfinished state:

 For thus says the LORD, who created the heavens (he is God!), who formed the earth and made it (he established it; he did not create it a chaos, he formed it to be inhabited!): "I am the LORD, and there is no other.

 Parenthetically we are told that immediately after the opening statement of 1:1 and 1:2 that the Third Person of the Trinity, the Spirit of God was present, and was hovering, or moving over the "face" of the waters.
 Here we have a hint of the role of the Spirit in creation, shaping and forming, imparting life, and energizing the creation.
-The same word translated "brooding" is later used to describe a mother eagle brooding over her young chicks, (Deut.
-32:11).
-This suggests the personal loving, caring, nurturing characteristics of the Spirit.
+The same word translated "brooding" is later used to describe a mother eagle brooding over her young chicks, (Deuteronomy 32:11).
+This suggests the personal, loving, caring, nurturing characteristics of the Spirit.